Apple countersues headphone giant over alleged wireless patent infringements

 "In other words, having enticed Apple to participate in discussions, reveal information, and forego some of its legal options, Koss could not use Apple's participation against it as a "gotcha" to bring claims in a later litigation."

-That is, however, “exactly what Koss did," suggests Apple's countersuit, which it has just filed with the U.S. District Court for the Northern District of California San Jose Division, requesting a jury trial.
+That is, however, “exactly what Koss did," suggests Apple's countersuit, which has just been filed with the U.S. District Court for the Northern District of California San Jose Division.
 As Koss' patent lawsuit was filed in the U.S. District Court of Waco, Texas, it's probable that, as speculated by 9to5Mac, the Texas court would await the outcome of the Californian case before it makes a ruling.

 MORE: